uberfastman/fantasy-football-metrics-weekly-report/README.md

 The default value for the image quality is 75%, allowing for a reasonable reduction in image size without sacrificing overall aesthetic quality.
 However, this value can be set on a scale of 0%-100%, depending on the preferences of the user.

+Once the initial images have been retrieved and quality has been adjusted, the report will cache those images and continue to use those indefinitely until you delete the `output/data/<YEAR>/<LEAGUE_ID>/week_<WEEK_#>/player_headshots` for that week, since otherwise the images would continue to have their quality reduced until the headshots degraded entirely.

 <a name="report-settings"></a>
 #### Report Settings